-The Black Death, also known as the Great Plague or the Bubonic Plague, was a pandemic that raged across the Medieval World of the 14th and 15th centuries.
-The plague quickly spread, killing at least 75 million people.
+The Black Death, also known as the Great Plague or the Bubonic Plague, was a pandemic that raged across the Medieval World in the 14th and 15th centuries.
+It quickly spread, killing at least 75 million people.
 It reached its peak of havoc between 1347 and 1351.

 One preacher reported to the Pope: “The strange image in the sky was the prelude of the outbreak of the plague.
 One hour at noon later on March 20th, 1345, the time when the three stars meet at Aquarius, will be the symbol of death.”

 This prediction coincidentally matched the conclusion made by Geoffrey de Meaux the astrologist: “The comets appeared in 1315 and 1337, as well as the conjunction of Jupiter and Saturn in 1325, all predicted the following Black Death.”
 Philosophical thought based on Aristotle’s teachings and others pointed to comets as indicators or predictors of future events.

 The Great Plague spread like wildfire throughout Europe, and peoples’ reactions varied.
 Some seized the time to enjoy their final pleasures, some prayed to God, some left the secular human society, and some tended to the sick regardless of the risk of catching the disease.

 In fact, many people at the time believed that humankind was deeply sinful.
 Their Original Sin could not be forgiven and they continued piling on new sins throughout their lives.
 Hence, the Black Death was seen as punishment from God.

 However, the frightened people did not reflect on their faults.
 Instead, many people adopted extreme tactics to avoid catching the disease.
 Among other attempts, many groups adopted the practice of severe self-flagellation.
 Believing that punishing themselves would help them avoid God’s judgment, flagellants fiercely whipped themselves.